The-Dawwctor/sempre/README.md

 - Java 8 (not 7)

-Additionally, run this command to install further dependencies
+Additionally, run this command to install further dependencies:

     sudo apt-get install ant ruby wget make

 In order to run ant interactive and utilize the Quaternion class for Java, go to